The academic progress of all students is reviewed by the Registrar at the conclusion of the Fall and Winter terms.

 |[ ]||Repeated Course||When “[ ]” appears around a grade, it means the student repeated the course and the lowest grade is not calculated in earned credits or GPA|

-|RW||Required to Withdraw||Assigned when the student is asked to withdraw from a course by the instructor or VP Academic & Dean|
+|RW||Required to Withdraw||Assigned when the student is asked to withdraw from a course by the instructor or Dean|

-|T||Transfer||Assigned when the course is transferred from another institution|
+|TR||Transfer||Assigned when the course is transferred from another institution|

-|W||Withdrawal||Assigned when the student withdrew from a course by his or her own choice|
+|W||Withdrawal||Assigned when the student withdrew from a course by their own choice|

 |WC||Withdrawal with cause||Assigned when the student was granted a withdrawal with cause|

-If the Dean approves the application for an incomplete grade, the student must submit the completed work to the instructor on or before the date designated on the contract.
+If approved, the student must submit the completed work to the instructor on or before the date designated on the contract.
 A student who does not complete the required work before the deadline will be assigned a grade of zero for the incomplete work.
-The instructor will submit a Change of Grade form upon completion of the work.
+The instructor will submit a Grade Change form upon completion of the work.

 The GPA is determined by dividing the total grade points earned by the number of credit hours attempted, as follows:

-Total Grade Points= 65.1
+Total Grade Points=47.1

-Total Credits= 27
+Total Credits= 21

-Grade Point Average= 2.41
+Grade Point Average= 2.2429

 Official transcripts are signed by the Registrar, stamped with the official institution seal, placed in a sealed envelope and normally mailed directly to an institution.
 Transcripts can be given directly to the student to forward as long as the envelope containing the transcript remains unopened.
 Other institutions may require the transcript to be mailed directly to them in order for it to be considered official.